To buy beef cattle, you must be a beef cattle producer, a licensed dealer or an agent of a licensed dealer.

 New dealers must contact Agricorp to request an application package.

-Agricorp reviews applications and financial statements and issues licences to approved dealers.
+Agricorp reviews applications and financial statements and issues licences to approved dealers and agents.
 If you fail to make payments within the timelines as set out below or default on payments, you may lose your licence.

 The price determination day can be any of the following: